tech-snow/doc/source/add.md

 ![](./img/add.png)

-click the add button, there will be a adding page show for you.
+Click the add button, there will be a adding page show for you.

 It has only two form item: name and value.
 You can not click submit button until you input both of them.